Disentanglement with Factor Quantized Variational Autoencoders: Related Work

 \section{Related Work}

 \textbf{Disentangled Representation Learning: } Methods for disentangled representation learning can be categorized by their model types, supervision levels, and independence assumptions \citep{wang2024disentangled}.
-We choose the VAE as the base model architecture over alternatives such as generative adversarial networks (GAN) \citep{goodfellow2014generative} and diffusion model \citep{ho2020denoising}.
-Several VAE-based approaches have been proposed for disentanglement, incorporating various assumptions and regularizers.
-For example, \citet{higgins2017beta} introduce a penalty coefficient, $\beta$, to the loss component in VAE that affects disentanglement; \citet{kim2018disentangling} include a total correlation term to enforce disentanglement during optimization; \citet{chen2018isolating} decompose the VAE loss component affecting disentanglement into multiple parts and assign different coefficients to these parts, rather than using a single $\beta$ coefficient, in order to improve disentanglement without sacrificing reconstruction quality; \citet{whittington2023disentanglement} add biologically inspired activity constraints during training; and \citet{hsu2023disentanglement} utilize discrete representations to aid in disentanglement.
+We choose the VAE as the base model architecture over alternatives such as generative adversarial networks (GAN) \citep{goodfellow2014generative} and diffusion models \citep{ho2020denoising}.